-Drivers of plug-in electric vehicles, titled and registered in Maryland, will be allowed to use the HOV lanes in Maryland regardless of the number of passengers, providing they obtain and display an HOV permit on the vehicle.
+Drivers of plug-in electric or hybrid vehicles, titled and registered in Maryland, will be allowed to use the HOV lanes in Maryland regardless of the number of passengers, providing they obtain and display an HOV or HOV Hybrid permit on the vehicle.

-The vehicle owner(s) must complete the Application for Plug-in Electric Vehicle HOV Permit (form VR-335).
+For a plug- in electric or hybrid vehicle: The vehicle owner(s) must complete the Application for Plug-in Electric/Hybrid Electric Vehicle HOV Permit (form VR-335).

-- The Vehicles Services Division, Room 104 at the Glen Burnie, MVA. and
+- In person at the Vehicles Services Division, Counter 104 in the Glen Burnie, MVA. or

 The vehicle must meet all of the qualifications listed below in order to use the HOV lanes in Maryland: